brettdavies/cf_office_hours/docs/architecture.md

     endTime: Date,
     summary: string
   ): Promise<string> {
+    // IMPORTANT: userId should be determined using this priority:
+    // 1.
+Mentee's Google account (if connected)
+    // 2.
+Mentor's Google account (if connected)
+    // 3. null if neither has Google Calendar
+    // Caller is responsible for determining which user to pass

     const auth = await this.getOAuth2Client(userId);
     const calendar = google.calendar({ version: 'v3', auth });